 The following scientists and conservation biologists make up the Edge of Existence team and collaborators.
 These individuals are involved in developing EDGE lists, undertaking research expeditions and initiating conservation projects for poorly-known and neglected EDGE species.

-Cath is the EDGE Fellows Co-ordinator.
+Olivia is the EDGE Fellows Co-ordinator.
 She is responsible for coordinating the EDGE Fellowship Programme.
 The EDGE Fellows Programme supports aspiring in-country conservationists who carry out research on little known EDGE species.

 Olivia has an MSc in Biodiversity Survey from the University of Sussex.
 Before undertaking this qualification she conducted research on the impact of slash and burn techniques on Tanzanian herpetofauna, and has helped coordinate a marine turtle monitoring project on the Caribbean coast of Costa Rica.

 Janice is the Project Coordinator for the online learning platform.
 It is an UfW-led initiative offering free massive open online courses on wildlife conservation, covering an array of topics ranging from introductory content to specific topics in the field.
 Working with multiple stakeholders, Janice is responsible for the development and implementation of this online project (learn.unitedforwildlife.org).
 She has also managed carbon accounting programmes in the hospitality industry, measuring greenhouse gas emissions and environmental performances.